gbdev/pandocs/content/Sound_Controller.md

 ` Bit 3   - Output Vin to SO1 terminal (1=Enable)`\
 ` Bit 2-0 - SO1 output level (volume)  (0-7)`

-The Vin signal is received from the game cartridge bus, allowing external hardware in the cartridge to supply a fifth sound channel, additionally to the gameboys internal four channels.
-As far as I know this feature isn\'t used by any existing games.
+The Vin signal is an analog signal received from the game cartridge bus, allowing external hardware in the cartridge to supply a fifth sound channel, additionally to the Game Boy\'s internal four channels.
+No licensed games used this feature, and it was omitted from the Game Boy Advance.

+(Despite rumors, *Pocket Music* does not use Vin.
+It blocks use on the GBA for a different reason: the developer couldn\'t figure out how to silence buzzing associated with the wave channel\'s DAC.)

 ### FF25 - NR51 - Selection of Sound output terminal (R/W)